Have questions or need a quote?

 Recommended temperature range: -40°C to +90°C (-40°F to +194°F).

-PM – Acetal copolymer with self lubricating components.
-Colour: White, grey & blue.
+Acetal copolymer with self lubricating components.
+Colour: White, grey and blue.

 In addition special grades can also be employed including glass reinforced polypropylene and polyurethane and in addition antistatic materials, but special considerations relating to application and production batches are necessary.

 Standard pin material employed is from austenitic stainless steel grade AISI 304.
-(18/8 Cr Ni) offering a high degree of corrosion resistance and high hardness strength.
-Ferritics stainless steel can be offered if metal detection is necessary or indeed standard steels with electrolytic zinc plating.
+(18/8 Cr Ni) offering a high degree of corrosion resistance, high hardness and strength.
+Ferritic stainless steel can be offered if metal detection is necessary or standard steels with electrolytic zinc plating.

 To calculate chain pull for conveyors with bends use the following table.